 - Receives, records, and scans a variety of incoming legal documents

-- Proofreads, validates and determines the type, accuracy and relevant requirements of original documents and copies as they are received and recorded
+- Validates and determines the type, accuracy and relevant requirements of original documents as they are received and recorded

 - Operates and helps maintain computers, printers, etc. to enter, store and retrieve data to prepare and produce reports and other documents, and disseminate information to others on the system